stephanfo/AWG/README.md

   - upload your pictures to sell the prints
   - show these pictures to the guests
   - receive orders from the guests
+  - check the current value of the carts in progress
   - manage pricing per format and quantity
   - define special discount/pricing, that can time limited
-  - manage prints & paiements
+  - manage prints & payments
+  - cancel (if not already printed/payed) and reactivate orders

 Guests can:
   - manage their account (first/lastname, email, location)